Skip to main content

 It happened again this week.

 Awhile back I was a member of the National Reading Panel (NRP) that reviewed instructional research on the teaching of reading at the request of the U.S. Congress.
-One of my roles was to serve on the “alphabetics committee” that reviewed the research on phonemic awareness and phonics instruction.
+One of my roles was to serve on the “alphabetics committee” that reviewed the research on and instruction.

 Since then it has happened numerous times, like it did this week.